 Jon Brown delivers message of restoration that leads to action

-“There are times when God says to us, ‘don’t just sit there, do something.’
+DENVER – “There are times when God says to us, ‘don’t just sit there, do something.’
 At the same time there are certainly times when God says, ‘don’t just do something, sit there.’
 Be still, just a minute.
-Be still and know that I am God,” said the Rev. Jon Brown, pastor of Old Bergen Church in Jersey City, New Jersey—a union church of the Reformed Church in America and the Presbyterian Church (U.S.A.).
-He spoke at a worship service of the Association of Presbyterian Church Educators (APCE) annual event meeting held January 25-28 in Denver.
+Be still and know that I am God,” said the Rev. Jon Brown, pastor of Old Bergen Church in Jersey City, New Jersey—a union church of the Reformed Church in America and the Presbyterian Church (U.S.A.) —at Thursday’s worship service of the Association of Presbyterian Church Educators (APCE) annual event meeting Jan.
+25-28 in Denver, Colorado, this week.

 “The teacher looked at the booklet, flipped to the back, back up to the front, then she looked across the room and said to me, ‘It’s not in the book but it’s the best answer I’ve heard all day,’” Brown said.